idinium96/tf2-automatic/README.md

 This feature when enabled, your bot will automatically buy or sell keys based on your bot pure availability and your settings on this feature.
 You'll have to set your minimum/maximum keys and minimum/maximum refined metals in your ecosystem.json - more explaination can be found [here](https://github.com/idinium96/tf2-automatic/#your-bot-settings) starting on `ENABLE_AUTO_SELL_AND_BUY_KEYS` until `MAXIMUM_REFINED_TO_STOP_SELL_KEYS`.

 Some screenshots:
-- When your bot have enough key to sell key for ref (if your ref is less than minimum) OR enough ref to buy keys (when your ref > maximum)
+- When your bot have enough key to sell to get more ref (if your ref is less than minimum) OR enough ref to buy more keys (when your ref > maximum and keys < max)

 ![Autokeys1](https://user-images.githubusercontent.com/47635037/83779990-2d779f00-a6bf-11ea-8891-fa92cdb534c7.PNG)